 If a cox doesn’t have the required amount of coxing experience for an unassessed upgrade, they, the boat club President, Captain, or CoC can request an assessment for upgrade from N to X status.

-We generally expect coxes to have done at least two outings per week throughout the term, as well as some racing experience, though this is not essential.
+We generally expect coxes to have done at least two-three outings per week throughout the term, as well as racing experience.
 If the river is at blue flag or above for large portions of a term, it may be decided that no novice status coxes will be able to count that term as a “full term” for their unassessed upgrade.